 - Miranda Lyle: Elementary Education major from Blue Ridge, Va.

 Professor Paul Yoder enjoyed hearing EMU students share about their student teaching experiences and plans for the future.
 While at the conference, Yoder was delighted and surprised to see his former fourth-grade teacher who had taught at Waterman Elementary School.
-“She has lived in Tennessee for almost 20 years so it was very unexpected,” Yoder said.
+“Mrs. Amy Jackson has lived in Tennessee for almost 20 years so it was very unexpected,” Yoder said.
 “I loved telling her that my wife, Katrina Martin ’07 Yoder now teaches fourth grade at Waterman.”

 Miranda Lyle was inspired to see so many people willing to “support us on our journey as teachers.
 I was reminded of all of the strong relationships I have built with my professors and friends in the education department.
 I look forward to joining the education profession during a period of unification and determination in creating equity for ALL students.”